pantsel/konnect-platform-ops-demo/README.md

   - **Creating a pull request**: The team submits a pull request to the Platform team's repository with the necessary details.

 2. The Platform team reviews the request.
 Upon approval, the team is added to the repository's teams list.
-3. Once the list is updated, the onboarding workflow is triggered.
-This workflow will:
-   1. Provision the team in Konnect.
-   2. Provision a dedicated mount in HashiCorp Vault for the team.
-   3. Create the base System Account for the team.
-   4. Assign the `Control Plane` and `API Product` `Creator` role to the system account.
-   5. Create token for the system account and store it securely in the teams Vault mount.
-   6. Provision a **Konnect Resource Governor** Repository (ex: MyTeam_KRG) for the team.
-This repository will be used by the team to manage their Konnect Resources.
-   7. Any other use-case specific provisioning can be added to this workflow.

 ```mermaid
 graph LR;